I will try to make a list of items here, but I could probably write a book on this.

 Let me stress this to make sure it is understood: Domain Experts may protest that it is awkward to see a particular term fully spelled out in the code, because the term is so well known, that it appears as an acronym in the entirety of the literature in their field; let them find it awkward, and let them protest.
 Your code is not part of the literature in their field.

-If the choice is made to keep a certain term as an acronym in the code, then the acronym must be turned into a word, meaning that only the first letter may be written as upper-case, while all subsequent letters must always be written in lower-case.
-For example, if you have decided that you are not going to replace `GUID` with `GloballyUniqueIdentifier`, I am totally with you, but then you must replace it with `Guid`, so that the spell-checker can recognize it as an individual word and spell-check it.
-Otherwise, the spell-checker will consider each capital letter individually, and each individual letter passes spell-checking, so anything written in all-capitals essentially gets accepted without spell-checking.
-If the word "Guid" violates your English-language sensitivities, then please remember that you are writing code, not English literature.
-There is a reason it is called code: it is specifically not literature.
+If the choice is made to keep a certain acronym in the code, then the acronym must be turned into a word, meaning that only the first letter may be written in upper-case, while all subsequent letters must always be written in lower-case.
+For example, if you have decided that you are not going to replace `GUID` with `GloballyUniqueIdentifier`, I am totally with you, but then you must replace it with `Guid`, so that the spell-checker can recognize it as a word and spell-check it.
+Otherwise, the spell-checker will consider each capital letter individually, and each individual letter passes spell-checking, so anything written in all-capitals essentially circumvents the spell-checker.
+If "Guid" as a word violates your English-language sensitivities, then please remember that you are writing code, not prose.
+There is a reason it is called code: it is specifically not prose.

-Also beware of abbreviations that do not exactly look like abbreviations.
-For example, in the methods `ToUpper()` and `ToLower()`, the terms "Upper" and "`Lower" have no inherent meaning of their own, they are nonsensical if you think about it.
-That is because they are, in fact, nothing but abbreviations.
-The proper terms that they stand for are "UpperCase" and "LowerCase".
-Use the proper terms, not the abbreviations.
+Also beware of abbreviations that do not look like abbreviations.
+For example, the word "out" can be a word on its own, but more often than not, it is used as an abbreviation of "output".
+Spell out the full word.
+As another example, in the methods `ToUpper()` and `ToLower()`, the terms "Upper" and "`Lower" have no inherent meaning of their own; the proper terms that these abbreviations stand for are "UpperCase" and "LowerCase".
+Use the proper terms.

 - Pay attention to naming.
-Every single concept, entity, and action in the code must have the best name that it could possibly have.
+Every single concept must have the best name that it could possibly have.
 Not just a good name, but an excellent name.
 Unfortunately, finding the right name for things is hard.
 It is not a coincidence that naming things is One of the Two Hard Problems in Computer Science. (https://martinfowler.com/bliki/TwoHardThings.html)

 Strive for a variety of names that uniquely and accurately reflect each concept that you are dealing with.
 A Thesaurus is an indispensable programming tool.